 Your cooperation is vital in any emergency.
 In case of emergency, please help us by doing the following:

-- In the event of a serious incident, students will be kept at their school until they are picked up by an identified, responsible adult who has been designated as such on a school district emergency card which is filled out by parents at the beginning of the year.
-Please be sure you consider the following criteria when you authorize another person to pick up your child at school:
+2. In the event of a serious incident, students will be kept at their school until they are picked up by an identified, responsible adult who has been designated as such on a school district registration documents which are filled out by parents at the beginning of the year.

 Our disaster responses include: